 |Commitments and Contingencies||

-In the normal course of business, we enter into short-term purchase obligations for products and services, primarily related to purchases of pipe, pumps and other components.
-As of March 31, 2022, we have purchase obligations and commitments of approximately $24.5 million due in the next twelve months.
+In the normal course of business, we enter short-term purchase obligations for products and services, primarily related to purchases of pipe, pumps and other components.
+As of December 31, 2021, we have purchase obligations and commitments of approximately $11.0 million due in the next twelve months.

 We are also subject to various federal, state and local laws and regulations relating to the protection of the environment.
-For the three months ended March 31, 2022 and 2021, we recognized $0.7 million and $0.1 million of expense, respectively, related to environmental matters that were recorded in Direct Operating Cost.
-We also have insurance proceeds receivable of $2.3 million at March 31, 2022 that we believe are probable to collect and are reasonably estimable.
+For the years ended December 31, 2021, 2020 and 2019, we recognized $3.1 million, $6.5 million and $0 of expenses, respectively, related to environmental matters that were recorded in Operating Expense.
+We also recognized $3.1 million of insurance proceeds receivable at December 31, 2021 that we believe are probable to collect and are reasonably estimable.
 Although we believe these estimates are reasonable, actual results could differ from these estimates.